maoyingsen/python_tutorial/python_tutorial.md

 ##### 名词/概念

 * Any object which can be awaited (voluntarily preempted by a coroutine) is called an *awaitable*.
-* The await keyword suspends the execution of the current coroutine and calls the specified awaitable.
+* The *await* keyword suspends the execution of the current coroutine and calls the specified *awaitable*.
-* Awaitables can be gathered as a group by using asyncio.gather(awaitebles)
+* Awaitables can be gathered as a group by using *asyncio.gather(awaitebles)*
-* The event loop controls the scheduling and communication of awaitable objects.
-Every asyncio program has at least one event loop.
+* The *event loop*(循环消息) controls the scheduling and communication of awaitable objects.
+Every asyncio program has at least one *event loop*.

 ##### 代码实例